Consensys/evm-analyzer-benchmark-suite/README.md

 # EVM Analyzer Benchmark Suite

-This repo keeps a collection of benchmarks for evaluating the precision of EVM code analysis tools.
+This repo keeps benchmarks for evaluating the precision of EVM code analysis tools.

-The results of running popular tools on these benchmarks can be viewed here:
+A report comparing some of the popular tools on these benchmarks can be found here:

 https://diligence.consensys.net/evm-analyzer-benchmark-suite